top of page

-People of all ages and medical histories should consider themselves potential donors.
+Who can be a donor?People of all ages and medical histories should consider themselves potential donors.
 Your medical condition at the time of death will determine what organs and tissues can be donated.

 Does my religion support organ, eye and tissue donation?"All major religions support donation as a final act of compassion and generosity.

-An open casket funeral is possible for organ, eye and tissue donors.
+Does donation affect funeral plans?An open casket funeral is possible for organ, eye and tissue donors.
 Through the entire donation process the body is treated with care and respect.
 Funeral arrangements can continue as planned following donation.

-No. A national system matches available organs from the donor with people on the waiting list based on blood type, body size, how sick they are, donor distance, tissue type and time on the list.
+Does my social and/or financial status play any part in whether or not I recieve an organ if I ever need one?No. A national system matches available organs from the donor with people on the waiting list based on blood type, body size, how sick they are, donor distance, tissue type and time on the list.
 Race, income, gender, celebrity and social status are never considered.

 Why is it important for people of every community to donate?Although donation and transplantation can take place successfully between individuals from different racial or ethnic groups, transplant success is often better when organs are matched between people of the same racial or ethnic background.
 People of African American/Black, Asian/Pacific Islander, Hispanic/Latino, American Indian/Alaska Native and multiracial descent currently make up nearly 58% of individuals on the national organ transplant waiting list.
 These communities are in great need of more organ and tissue donors.

 95% of Americans are in favor of being a donor